P&DS Virtual Services

 The city's Boulder Revised Code and Property Maintenance Code require all rental properties in Boulder to maintain a valid rental license.
 The code establishes minimum standards for the use and safe occupancy of dwellings to protect, preserve and promote the physical and mental health of its residents.

-Short-term rentals are properties that are rented for less than 30 days at a time.
+Short-term rentals are properties that are rented for 29 days or less at a time.

 A rental license fee is $190

 Mailed applications have a longer processing time due to restricted building access during COVID building closures.Planning and Development Services

 Short-term rentals are owner-occupied properties and not required to have inspections.
 The owner self-certifies the home has smoke detectors, carbon monoxide detectors and possibly other safety equipment.